eberban/eberban/books/refgram/src/writing/linear.md

 Then the letters are written by following these steps:

-1. If any, write the consonant symbol on the correct side, otherwise write a dot/circle if the word starts with a vowel.
+1. If any, write the consonant symbol on the correct side.
-2. If there is a second consonant, write it next next to the consonant, away from the stem.
+2. If there is a second consonant, write it under the first consonant on the same side.
 3. Then write the vowel on the other side of the stem.
 If there is no prior consonant, the side can be arbitrarily chosen.
-4. Finally, if the vowel is followed by a sonorant, write it next to the vowel, away from the stem.
+4. Finally, if the vowel is followed by a sonorant, write it under to the vowel.
 5. Then:
    - If the next letter is a consonant, return to step 1.
-   - If the next letter is the initial vowel of the next word, write the dot/circle on the stem and go to step 3.
+   - If the next letter is the initial vowel of the next word, write the dash on the stem and go to step 3.
-   - If the next letter is a vowel in the same word, move forward along the
-   - stem and write the next vowel symbol on the __same side__ as the previous vowel.
+   - If the next letter is a vowel in the same word, move forward along the stem and write the next vowel symbol on the __same side__ as the previous vowel.
    - If the next letter is an h, move forward along the stem and write the next vowel symbol on the __opposite side__ of the previous vowel.